Blendify/blender-manual/trunk/blender_docs/manual/files/import_export/alembic.rst

    When enabled, exports only the selected objects.
 When disabled, all objects are exported.
 Renderable Objects Only
    This is useful to, for example, avoid exporting custom bone shapes.
-Visible Layers Only
+Visible Objects Only
-   Limits the export to scene layers that are currently visible.
+   Limits the export to scene collections that are currently visible.
 Flatten Hierarchy
    When disabled, parent/child relations between objects are exported too.
 Any parent object that is not exported itself, but with children that *are* exported, is replaced by an Empty.